Sunday to Sunday: Behind the Scenes

 My idea for this program goes back the 1970’s and to the production of “New Jersey Catholic” a first of its kind in cable television, produced by Ann Mary Mullane and the Office of Communication, Archdiocese of Newark.

-When I’m asked about “retirement,” I simply reply: “Oh, I’m doing “overtime,” like Seth Curry still scoring three-pointers that make a difference!
+When I’m asked about “retirement,” I simply reply: “Oh, I’m doing “overtime,” like Steph Curry still scoring three-pointers that make a difference!

 “Sunday to Sunday” builds on a glimmer of creative moments: my rookie production crew of Dave Alworth and Bob Ley at Suburban Cablevision; and my “tour of duty” with Bob Wussler and David Buksbaum of the CBS News Special Events Unit as we covered presidential elections, national conventions and, yes – the deaths, funerals, and elections of popes!